3phase/xd-supported-styles/README.md

-# Does XD plugin environment supports your stylesheet?
+# Does XD plugin environment support your stylesheet?
 ## JS script to check that

 Latest script run is on 9/10/2021.